1 Introduction

 group.
 The default value is "private".

-attribute specifies whether the
+The optional new-scope attribute specifies whether the

 template creates new instances of group variables.
 The default value is